PycT/RhythmicML/doc/catalogue.md

 ### Managing the model files tracking and versions: see the [dashboard.md](dashboard.md)

-### Deleting a model from tracking list
+### Removing a model from tracking list

-When User wishes to delete a model, he is prompted to input model's name to confirm deleteion.
-The deletion is irreversible.
+Leting alone serving side, for now the work flow is as follows:

+0. Confirmation Dialogue
-After confirmation `models_table`, `versions_table` and `files_table` are cleaned accordingly.
+1. Clean records in `models_table`; `versions_table` and `files_table` will get cleaned by SQL cascding rules.

-Cleaning Server side is up to User.
+2. Delete all the files in the storage folder
+3. Delete the storage folder.